highfidelity/hifi-content/marketplaceItems/sitPoint/README.md

 ### Import sit cube via JSON
 1. Download the opaqueSitCube.json or invisibleSitCube.json located in /json folder
+2. Update the script client and script server links to the hosted sitClient.js and sitServer.js links
+3. Save updated json file
-2. Open Create Mode
+4. Open Create Mode in High Fidelity
-3. Click on "Create Tools" > "Create" > "Import Entities (.JSON)"
+5. Click on "Create Tools" > "Create" > "Import Entities (.JSON)"
-4. Select the .json file to import
+6. Select the .json file to import
+7. Sit on imported sit cube!

 ### Manually add scripts to your entity in High Fidelity
 1. Fork the hifi-content repo